tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 [Taxi Trips dataset](https://data.cityofchicago.org/Transportation/Taxi-Trips/wrvz-psew)
 released by the City of Chicago.

+!!!
+Note
-Note: This tutorial builds an application using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
+    This tutorial builds an application using data that has been modified for use from its original source, www.cityofchicago.org, the official website of the City of Chicago.
 The City of Chicago makes no claims as to the content, accuracy, timeliness, or completeness of any of the data provided at in this tutorial.
 The data provided at this site is subject to change at any time.
 It is understood that the data provided in this tutorial is being used at one’s own risk.

 ### Model Goal - Binary classification
 Will the customer tip more or less than 20%?